christianalfoni/module-loader-tdd/README.md

   };
 });
 ```
+> **NOTE** That if a dependency returns an empty object you have probably forgotten to use the passed *require* function

 <a name="init_node"/>
 ### Initializing the modules
 In your main .js file for the Node project, add the following: